-Who can challenge each of the intellectual property rights described in section A?
+27. Who can challenge each of the intellectual property rights described above?

 Owners of prior rights can file infringement actions.
 Furthermore, any party who has a benefit is entitled to request the invalidation of the IP right described in section A.